32

 2021 Alter Ego (barrel sample) 93p

 Tasted in April 2022.
 60% C. Sauvignon, 32% Merlot and 8% P. Verdot.
 13% alcohol.
 Yield 22 hl/ha.
-This wine had a refreshing attitude with aromatic flowers on the nose (violets and iris), tobacco and redcurrants, velvety tannin, delicate mid-palate and splendid complexity.
-Elegant with finesse and persistent finish.
+This wine had a refreshing character with aromatic notes of flowers (violets and iris), tobacco, and redcurrants, accompanied by velvety tannins, a delicate mid-palate, and splendid complexity.
+Elegant with finesse and a persistent finish.
 Splendid effort for the vintage!

 2019 Alter Ego 93p

-2018 Alter Ego 'wasn't produced because of several outbreaks of mildew.
+The 2018 Alter Ego wasn't produced due to several outbreaks of mildew.

 2017 Alter Ego 92p

 Tasted three times - last time in November 2021.
 Consistent notes.
-53% Merlot + 41% Cabernet Sauvignon + 6% Petit Verdot.
+53% Merlot, 41% Cabernet Sauvignon, and 6% Petit Verdot.
 It was salty and mineral, lighter than usual, round and charming.
-This was in October 2018, when still in the barrel.
-When tasted three years later, this wine got some more weight, silkiness, fine acidity and elegance.
+This was in October 2018, when it was still in the barrel.
+When tasted three years later, this wine had more weight, silkiness, fine acidity, and elegance.

 2016 Alter Ego (barrel sample) 93p

 Tasted twice - last time in October 2017.
 Consistent notes.
-40% Merlot + 48% C.Sauvignon + 12% Petit Verdot.
-Fine acidity, perfectly ripe fruit, fine sweetness and complexity, well-structured and with a long finish.
+40% Merlot, 48% Cabernet Sauvignon, and 12% Petit Verdot.
+Fine acidity, perfectly ripe fruit, delicate sweetness, and complexity, well-structured and with a long finish.
 Excellent effort.

 2015 Alter Ego 93p

-Tasted twice - last time in October 2018.
-Consistent notes.
-This wine had an aromatic nose of black fruit, silky fruit and tannin, velvety texture, excellent acidity, great depth and length.
+I tasted this wine twice, the last time in October 2018.
+I have consistent notes.
+It has an aromatic nose of black fruit, silky tannins, and a velvety texture, accompanied by excellent acidity and great depth and length.

 2014 Alter Ego 92p